ryanburgess/engineer-manager/README.md

 Follow [Ryan Burgess on Twitter](http://twitter.com/burgessdryan)

-## What You’ll FindThis repository contains a comprehensive collection of articles, books, podcasts, and other resources that cover various aspects of engineering leadership, including:
+## What You’ll Find
+This repository contains a comprehensive collection of articles, books, podcasts, and other resources that cover various aspects of engineering leadership, including:

  * Communication: Tips and strategies for effective communication within your team and organization.
  * Team Building: Best practices for creating and nurturing a cohesive, high-performing team.